Policy 6-201: Graduate Studies and Degrees, Master of Arts and Master of Sciences

 - Application for Candidacy

-- During the second semester of graduate work, a student should file with the chairperson of his/her supervisory committee an Application for Admission to Candidacy for the master's degree.
+- During the second semester of graduate work, a student should file with the chairperson of their supervisory committee an Application for Admission to Candidacy for the master's degree.
 After completion of 75% of course work, the formal Application for Admission to Candidacy for the master's degree should be reviewed by the supervisory committee for approval and then forwarded to the Graduate School for approval by the dean.
 The application must reach the Graduate School office by the last day of the semester preceding the semester of graduation.

 - Transfer Credit